ALBERTA OPEN FARM DAYS

 Aurora Alpacas

-In or near: AB, Alberta, Sturgeon County, Sturgeon County, AB
+In or near: AB, Sturgeon County

 Aurora Alpacas is a family-owned alpaca ranch on 80 acres.

-We purchased our 1st two alpacas in 2017 and since then, we have produced National, Supreme and Color Champions, which we are extremely proud of.
-Currently we have 28 alpacas with 9 cria (babies) expected this summer.If you are curious about alpacas & the amazing fiber products and how they are produced come visit us to learn & experience this unique livestock firsthand.
-Learn to love alpacas like we do by getting a chance to:
+If you are curious about alpacas & the amazing fiber products and how they are produced come visit us to learn & experience this unique livestock firsthand.
+Learn to love alpacas like we do by getting a change to:

 - watch spinning/weaving demonstrations